 This is a quick guide to help you pull down a list of URLs or a list of data on a web page into Excel using Octoparse.
 Is this the URL extractor you are looking for?
 Let’s see.

 I am not sure if you have an idea about what is a roundup article, but you must have read one, and most likely you have read something that you want to save for future use.

 Take this article’s 100 infographic submission sites as an example.
-If I am an SEO marketer and one day I come across this roundup post, what would come to my mind is like:
+If I am an SEO marketer and one day I come across this roundup post, what would come to my mind is:

 “Hey, look at this.
 I can pull these websites’ URLs down to a table and every time I have created a new infographic, I am going to submit it to these websites.
-This definitively could help boost my website traffic or at least number of backlinks.”
+This definitively could help boost my website traffic, or at least the number of backlinks.”

 Yea, this is what the URL extractor can do.
 I am going to do this with a web scraping tool, Octoparse, in a few seconds.